lifepillar/nanoc4-template/README.md

 `layouts/partials`.
 You may use your own partials in the same way.
 Of course, for a bunch of pages having the same structure, it is better to define a custom layout.

+There is also a command to simplify the creation of a blog post:

+    nanoc create-post Title of my wonderful post

+By default, it creates a file with `.mmd` suffix (MultiMarkdown).
+Pass `-m` if you want just a Markdown file (with `.md` suffix).